BaptisteLecat/dhomotic-api/meal-plan-service/coding-convention.md

 ### Authentication Logic

-The authentication logic in this project is implemented using JWT and API Key strategies.
+The authentication logic in this project is implemented using Firebase Authentication, JWT, and API Key strategies.
 Here's how it works:

+- **Firebase Authentication**:
+  - Firebase Authentication is used to manage user identities and provide secure authentication.
+  - The `AuthService` interacts with Firebase to verify tokens and retrieve user information.

 - **JWT Strategy**:
   - Implemented in `jwt.strategy.ts`, it uses the `passport-firebase-jwt` strategy to validate Firebase JWT tokens.